-Whether you’re a green-fingered expert or just like to potter around the garden over the weekend, having the right tools for the job will make all your pruning, cutting, digging and planting jobs a lot easier to handle.
-We’ve got a great range of hand tools for you to use in the garden, so whatever outdoor task you want to do, just follow this guide and you’ll soon have the right tool to get the job done.
+Whether you’re a green-fingered expert or just like to potter round the garden at the weekend, having the right garden tools will make all your pruning, cutting, digging and planting jobs a lot easier to handle.
+At Homebase, there’s a great range of hand tools for the garden – just follow this guide and you’ll soon have the right equipment to get the job done.

 Types of garden hand tools

 Digging tools are essential for working in the garden so if you’re only going to invest in one tool, make it a spade or a fork.
 Here are some tips to help you choose the tool that’s right for you:

 - Generally, spades and forks come with either 28 or 32-inch shafts.

 - There’s a variety of handle styles to choose from, with D-shaped, T-shaped and wishbone handles.

 - The size and style of handle you choose will depend on your height.
 It’s a good idea to visit a Homebase store to see which you find most comfortable.